Skip to main contentSkip to docs navigation

 import * as chassis from '@chassis-ui/css'

-For smaller bundles, import only the plugins you use:
+For smaller bundles, import only the required plugins:

 import { Modal, Tooltip } from '@chassis-ui/css'